 Yeah, there’s probably nothing to this conspiracy theory since the Illuminati doesn’t even exist, but it wouldn’t surprise us one bit if John Swartzwelder was behind that freaky Eye of Providence Malibu Stacy accessory.

-THE THEORY: That The Simpsons boasts a record comparable to Nostradamus when it comes to vaguely but somewhat accurately predicting the future.
+2. THE SIMPSONS CAN PREDICT THE FUTURE THE THEORY: That The Simpsons boasts a record comparable to Nostradamus when it comes to vaguely but somewhat accurately predicting the future.
 Sometimes.

 Somewhat.